KhronosGroup/SPIRV-Guide/chapters/spirv_internals.md

 # Internals of SPIR-V

 A SPIR-V [module](https://www.khronos.org/registry/spir-v/specs/unified1/SPIRV.html#_module) is a single unit of SPIR-V, most commonly found in a `.spv` file.
-Because SPIR-V is used in binary form, developers tend to reference the disassembled form instead (sometimes referred to as SPIR-V Assembly).
+Because SPIR-V is used in binary form, developers tend to reference the disassembled form instead (sometimes referred to as SPIR-V disassembly).

-Small example of SPIR-V Assembly
+Small example of SPIR-V disassembly
 ```
      OpCapability Shader
      OpMemoryModel Logical Simple